nurbxfit/learn/Networking/BasicTopo01/README.md

 ## Configuring the CISCO router.

-- boot up our cisco swith.
+- boot up our cisco router.
-- use `R1# sh ip int brief` to show brief info about our network interface.
+- use `R1# sh ip interface brief` to show brief info about our network interface.
   - we will see something like this.
   ```
   Interface             IP-Address   OK?
 Method Status           Protocol